 To gain a further understanding of the corruption of this system read the following excerpt from the Bank of England's website.

-So its owned by the Government!
-The same Government that exchanges Treasury Bonds for currency.
-Currency which is loaned from the central bank and paid back with interest.
+The same Government that exchanges Treasury Bonds for currency which is loaned from the central bank and paid back with interest.

-But if the Government own the Central Bank, why does it need to charge interest on loans?
+If the Government own the Central Bank, why does it then need to charge interest on loans?
 Why doesn't the Government just create money interest-free?
+(Lincoln and Kennedy tried it, they also have something else in common.)
+Because Governments are owned and operated by the same powerful bankers who operate the monetary system.